Amazing Grace (The Badlees album): Background

+The rest of Amazing Grace is a showcase for Bret Alexander, as a producer, as a performer, and, most especially, as a songwriter.
+He sings lead vocals on five of these tracks.
 The album is bookended by two more, Alexander-penned tracks.
-"I'm Not Here Anymore", sung by Palladino, is an unusual but, perhaps, appropriate choice to lead things off with a deep, melancholy mood of the almost whiney guitar, to the beats of marching drums and piano riff.
-The closing song, "In a Minor Way", is sung by Alexander and straddles the divide between punk/new wave and the guitar-driven pop of the 1960s, in much the same vein as Tom Petty did in the past and The Cellarbirds would in the near future.
+"I'm Not Here Anymore", which is sung by Palladino.
+The closing song, "In a Minor Way", is sung by Alexander and straddles the divide between punk and new wave and the guitar-driven pop of the 1960s, in much the same vein as Tom Petty did in the past and The Cellarbirds would in the near future.